thekabal/tki/README.md

 ## Contributing:
 Feel free to contribute to the project!
 We use GitHub for our issues tracking (provide feedback!), milestone planning, code storage, and releases.

-I hope you enjoy the game!,
+I hope you enjoy the game!
 <br>The Kabal